ThunderboltMonkey/DataMining/README.md

 # DataMining

-# This is the Data Mining repository, here we'll be writing all the info about the repo.
-So, this section will be apparently updated weekly.
+# This is the development branch, this actually was updated as the default branch so we'll be working on this instead of the master branch.